chc-database/data/docs/recording_events.md

 ---

 ### religious_body
 This property records the specific organization to which an event belonged.
 For Protestants, this could denote a specific denomination, missionary organization, or sending agency (e.g. United Methodist Church, China Inland Mission, Young Men's Christian Association, etc.) For Catholics, this indicates the specific religious order or sending agency (e.g. Discalced Carmelites; Society of Jesus; Propaganda Fide, etc.).
-Events which had more than one religious body participating can be recorded as "Interdenominational."
+This property will be transformed into relational data in the database, so the value should be a [Corporate Entity](/data-collection/docs/recording_corporate_entities).

 #### FORMAT
 {: .no_toc }